On the Dual Representation of Coherent Risk Measures

-Next, we analyze the examples in Section \ref{section:examples_coherent}.
+We next analyze the examples in Section \ref{section:examples_coherent}.
 Obviously, the expectation measure $\EE(\cdot)$ in subsection \ref{expectation} is not averse.
-We call a risk measure $\RRR(\cdot)$ ``law-invariant'' if $\RRR(X)=\RRR(Y)$ whenever $X$ and $Y$ have the same distribution under $\PP_0$.
-F\"ollmer and Schied \cite{FS02book} proved that if $\RRR(\cdot)$ is a coherent, law-invariant risk measure in $\LL^\infty$~(not $\LL^2$) other than $\EE(\cdot)$, then $\RRR(\cdot)$ is averse.
-Therefore, since the examples in subsections \ref{esssup}, \ref{conditionalvar} and \ref{meandeviation} are not expectation measure $\EE(\cdot)$ and they are all law-invariant, they should be averse.
-However, since we now consider the $\LL^2$ case, we cannot use the result in F\"ollmer and Schied \cite{FS02book} directly.
-Instead, we give a direct proof in the next proposition. \begin{prop} The risk measures defined in (\ref{e:esssupdef}), (\ref{001}) and (\ref{e:meandeviationdef}) are all averse. \end{prop} \pf The proof is trivial for $\esssup(\cdot)$, since the expectation of any random variable is no larger than its essential supremum, and they are equal if and only if the random variable is a constant almost surely.
+We call a risk measure $\RRR$ ``law-invariant'' if $\RRR(X)=\RRR(Y)$ whenever $X$ and $Y$ have the same distribution under $\PP_0$.
+F\"ollmer and Schied (2002) proved that if $\RRR$ is a coherent, law-invariant risk measure in $\LL^\infty$~(not $\LL^2$) other than $\EE(\cdot)$, then $\RRR$ is averse.
+Therefore, the examples in subsections \ref{esssup}, \ref{oce} and \ref{meandeviation} are all averse.
+However, since we are considering the $\LL^2$ case, we cannot use the result in F\"ollmer and Schied (2002) directly.
+We also noted that the result in $\LL^2$ space has appeared in Rockafellar and Uryasev (2013) without proof.
+For completeness, we give a direct proof in the next proposition.

+\begin{prop} The worst-case, CVaR, OCE and mean-deviation, as risk measures, are all averse. \end{prop} \pf The proof is trivial for $\esssup(\cdot)$, since the expectation of any random variable is no larger than its essential supremum, and they are equal if and only if the random variable is a constant almost surely.